Vienna loses the title as the most livable city - what now?

 Wien verliert seinen Status als lebenswerteste Stadt, nun auf Platz 2 im Global Liveability Index 2025 hinter Kopenhagen.

-Vienna loses its status as the most livable city, now in second place in the Global Liveability Index 2025 behind Copenhagen.
-(Symbolbild/MW)
+Vienna is losing its status as the most livable city, now in second place in the Global Liveability Index 2025 behind Copenhagen.

 Vienna loses the title as the most livable city - what now?

-Wien, Österreich - Vienna in the recent evaluation of the Global LiveAbity Index 2025 of the economist now lost a place in the ranking and is now occupied by Copenhagen.
-This is the first time in three years that the Austrian capital no longer occupies the top position that it has held for years.
+Vienna has in the most recent assessment of the Global Liveability Index 2025 The Economist has lost a place in the rankings and is now in second place, behind Copenhagen.
+This is the first time in three years that the Austrian capital is no longer in the top position it held for years.
 Nevertheless, Vienna remains an attractive city in the eyes of many.

-The index evaluates a total of 173 cities worldwide and analyzes them using 30 indicators that are divided into categories such as healthcare, culture, environment and education.
-In this analysis, Copenhagen was able to achieve 100 points in the areas of stability, education and infrastructure and thus secure first place.
-Vienna and Zurich follow closely behind, while other cities such as Melbourne, Geneva, Sydney and Osaka are also represented in the ranking, as can be seen from the information from
+The index evaluates a total of 173 cities worldwide and analyzes them using 30 indicators, divided into categories such as healthcare, culture, environment and education.
+In this analysis, Copenhagen was able to achieve 100 points in the areas of stability, education and infrastructure, thus securing first place.
+Vienna and Zurich follow closely behind, while other cities such as Melbourne, Geneva, Sydney and Osaka are also included in the ranking, according to information from Cash emerges.

-An essential element that influenced Vienna's resignation from the throne was a scored terrorist attack on a concert by Taylor Swift.
+A key element that influenced Vienna's resignation from the throne was a foiled terrorist attack on a Taylor Swift concert.
 Such events understandably lead to a different perception of the security situation in the city, which plays a role in the stability assessment of the index.
-Vienna Mayor Michael Ludwig (SPÖ) took up the news with the attitude that it was "not a shame" to share the front places with other cities, and emphasized that Vienna is despite everything that has a lot to offer.
+Vienna's mayor Michael Ludwig (SPÖ) received the news with the attitude that there was "no shame" in sharing the top places with other cities and emphasized that despite everything, Vienna is a place that has a lot to offer.

 The competition in international comparison

-The overarching goal of Global Liveability Index is not only the determination of the most livable city, but also the comprehensive analysis of the quality of life worldwide.
-So far, Vienna has been able to position itself as one of the best living environments, but the picture has changed.
-Copenhagen not only scores with a high quality of life, but also with sustainable urban development and a balanced relationship between leisure and work, which significantly influences the ranking.
+The overall goal of the Global Liveability Index is not only to determine the most livable city, but also to comprehensively analyze the quality of life worldwide.
+Vienna has so far managed to position itself as one of the best living environments, but the picture has changed.
+Copenhagen not only scores with a high quality of life, but also with sustainable urban development and a balanced relationship between leisure and work, which has a decisive influence on the ranking.

-The question now arises for the Austrian capital: How will Vienna beat in future rankings?
-In view of the challenges and the competition from other cities, there are exciting times ahead of us.
+The question now arises for the Austrian capital: How will Vienna fare in future rankings?
+Given the challenges and competition from other cities, exciting times lie ahead.